The Old Granary

 Walls of glass are used to create office and archiving accommodation, maximising natural light and enabling one to visualise the original sizes and shapes of the building.
 Suitable environmental control and lighting technologies are retro-fitted without interfering with the building’s original structural integrity.

-Downstairs, at street level, modern exhibition spaces have been created, framed by old brick walls and curious windows and entrance ways.
+Modern exhibition spaces have been created, framed by old brick walls and curious windows and entrance ways and a modern glass walkaway.